021JasonLi/COMP4321-Project-Search-Engine/readme.md

 ## Development Environment and Tools

 This project uses Java 17 to develop.
+The OS used in the development is Windows.

 HTML parser and JDBM libraries (provided in labs) are also used and included in the folder.

 ## Building Project

-### Windows
 In the root directory of the folder:

 * Compile the project